marybun/machine_learning/HW2/README.md

 The variances for each SVD mode is in decreasing order.
 SVD mode 0 has the highest variance because it explains the data the most.

 Graphing the modes out, we can see that each one looks like a face, with each mode highlighting the most important aspects of a face, such as the eyes, nose, and mouth.
 They also show the importance of lighting, with each mode having different lighting scenes that were common with faces in the original matrix $X$.

+Overall, this notebook shows the importance of correlation, eigenvectors, eigenvalues, and SVD, and how they can be used to better understand a dataset, as well as simplifying it by reducing its dimensionality.